michael105/minilib/doc/minilib.md

               either the bss section, or is allocated on the stack.
               (option "globals_on_stack")

-              This is basically a double linked list, optimized for fast access, allocation of new elements, and small memory overhead.
+              This is basically a linked list,
+              optimized for fast access, allocation of new elements, and small memory overhead.
               Albite the list structure might be hard to recognize.